About the OEWG and CTEP Trial Development Deadlines

 - All Cancer Imaging Program (CIP) studies (treatment-related and non-treatment-related).

-Studies with no Trial Development Deadline (Exempt from OEWG Process)
+Studies with no Trial Development Deadline (Exempt from OEWG Process) include the following:

 - Cancer control and prevention studies.